 When they called me, I didn’t know the number so I didn’t answer.
 They left a voicemail telling me who they were and why they were calling.
 They also sent me an email.
 They then called again a few days later.
 I politely told them I wasn’t interested and I haven’t heard from them since.

 If you are curious how much Personal Capital charges, here is their current fee structure:

-How Safe Is Personal Capital: Personal Capital is safe.
+Personal Capital takes numerous measures to protect your data.
 For starters, they use four processes to make sure your personal information is safe.
-From the site:
+You can read their Security Policy here.

 Secure Authentication.
 We use two-factor authentication when you sign in to our site, (1) verifying your password and (2) identifying the computer you’re using.
 If someone steals your password and tried to use it from a different computer, they cannot get in.
 When you sign in from a different computer, we use an “out-of-band” verification to your email or your phone to make sure it’s really you.